zackbart/netia-papercups/README.md

 **:warning: Maintenance Mode**

-> _Papercups is in maintenance mode.
+> _Netia is in maintenance mode.
 This means there won't be any major new features in the near future.
-We will still accept pull requests and conduct major bug fixes.
-Read more [here](https://papercups.io/blog/papercups-maintenance)_
+We will still accept pull requests and conduct major bug fixes._

-# Papercups
+# Netia

-Papercups is an open source live customer support tool web app written in Elixir.
-We offer a hosted version at [app.papercups.io](https://app.papercups.io/).
+Netia is an open source live customer support tool web app written in Elixir.
+We offer a hosted version at [app.netia.io](https://app.netia.io/).

-You can check out how our chat widget looks and play around with customizing it on our [demo page](https://app.papercups.io/demo/).
-The chat widget component is also open sourced at [github.com/papercups-io/chat-widget](https://github.com/papercups-io/chat-widget).
+You can check out how our chat widget looks and play around with customizing it on our [demo page](https://app.netia.io/demo/).
+The chat widget component is also open sourced at [github.com/netia-io/chat-widget](https://github.com/netia-io/chat-widget).

 _Watch how easy it is to get set up with our Slack integration 🚀 :_
 ![slack-setup](https://user-images.githubusercontent.com/4218509/88716918-a0583180-d0d4-11ea-93b3-12437ac51138.gif)